LukasPio/myPortfolio-OLD/README.md

+(This project is old, I've learned a lot since I developed it, but I think it's relevant to keep it public because of the effort I had to do it at the time.)

 # myPortfolio

 I created a minimalist portfolio, in a dark style, using only CSS, HTML, and JavaScript.
 I just need to work on the responsiveness